AdobeDocs/media-analytics.en/help/implementation/variables/ads/ad-name.md

 >[!ENDSHADEBOX]

 The ad name variable is the human-readable title of the ad (for example, `"Ford F-150"`).
-The value populates both the Ad name dimension and the Ad name classification.
 Set it on every `media.adStart` event.

 | Property | Value |
 | --- | --- |